Skip to content

 • got a PBT reading of over 0.04, or

-• firearms-related accident resulting in property damage or injury;
+• firearms-related accident results in property damage or injury;

-The police officer can request a breath sample for the evidentiary chemical test.
-But note that this is different than the previous preliminary screening test of breath.
+The police officer can request a breath sample for the “evidentiary” chemical test.
+But note that this is different than the previous “preliminary screening” test of breath.
 And, with a search warrant, the officer can request a urine or blood sample for an evidentiary test.
-Minnesota Statutes § 624.7143, subd.
+Minnesota Statutes §624.7143, subds.
 1, 1a.

 The evidentiary chemical test is “mandatory” under those conditions.
 But the penalty for refusal is civil, not criminal.

 The Driving Under the Influence laws in Minnesota create a crime for refusing an evidentiary chemical test.
 But the carry permit laws do not create a refusal crime.
-The DUI Refusal Crime law has been under attack for years, for many good reasons we won’t discuss here.
+The DUI Refusal Crime law has been under attack for years, for many reasons.

 “a court may impose a civil penalty of $500 and may revoke the person’s authority to carry a pistol in a public place … for a period of one year from the date of the refusal.
 The person shall be accorded notice and an opportunity to be heard prior to imposition of the civil penalty or the revocation.”